Author: Jarod Bona

 Fraudulent concealment means that the defendants are purposely trying to hide their bad conduct, with an intent to deceive the victims.

-So, for example, if there are a group of competitors that are engaged in a price-fixing conspiracy and they also cover up the conspiracy, it is likely that a Court will find that the conspirators committed a fraudulent concealment such that the antitrust cause of action doesn’t begin to accrue until the victim discovers the conspiracy.
+So, for example, if there are a group of competitors that are engaged in a market-allocation or bid-rigging conspiracy and they also cover up the conspiracy, it is likely that a Court will find that the conspirators committed a fraudulent concealment such that the antitrust cause of action doesn’t begin to accrue until the victim discovers the conspiracy.

 You will see claims of fraudulent concealment in many antitrust complaints.
 Of course, if you are an antitrust plaintiff, you may have to show that you exercised diligence during the concealment period.